 14. The Rum Warehouse at the Titanic Hotel – Liverpool

-What makes it unique: A blank canvas that you can truly make your own
+What makes it unique: An atmospheric blank canvas that you can truly make your own.

 If you love industrial style, you’ll adore The Rum Warehouse at the Titanic Hotel in Liverpool.
-The huge windows, raw metal framework and exposed brick walls all make for a perfect blank canvas that is achingly stylish.
+The huge windows, raw metal framework and exposed brick walls of this 1950s space all make for a perfect blank canvas that is achingly stylish.
+The space is also large enough for up to 500 guests, making it a great pick for couples wishing to host the ultimate celebration.

 15. Sefton Park Palm House – Liverpool